 - Termination provisions

-As IP rights are territorial, you may need to secure intellectual property rights in other countries before engaging outsourced services.
+As IP rights are territorial, you will need to secure intellectual property rights in other countries before engaging outsourced services.

 Latest NewsFrom the blog